CoinExample/ANG/src/leveldb/CONTRIBUTING.md

 If your contribution contains code, please make sure that it follows [the style guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml).
-Otherwise we will have to ask you to make changes, and that's no fun for anyone.
+Otherwise we will have to ask you to make chcoinnamees, and that's no fun for anyone.